Dynatrace/dynatrace-otel-collector/README.md

 ## Support

-The x86-64 and ARM64 builds of this distribution are supported by the Dynatrace Support team, as described on the Dynatrace [support page].
+The x86‑64 and ARM64 builds of the Dynatrace OTel Collector distribution are supported by the Dynatrace Support team, in accordance with the Dynatrace [support policy].

-For issues reported via GitHub, support contracts and SLAs do not apply.
+For full support coverage, contact Dynatrace through the official support channels.
+Issues reported via GitHub are handled on a best‑effort basis; support contracts and SLAs don't apply.
-Please reach out via our official support channels for full coverage.

 Each minor version is supported for three months.
-Fixes are provided either as a patch release for the most recent minor version, or in a new minor version release.
+Fixes are provided either as a patch release for the latest supported minor version or as part of a subsequent minor version release.

 This distribution depends on components provided upstream by the OpenTelemetry community.
 We plan to release a new version of the distribution with updated upstream components at least on a monthly cadence.